Skip to main content

 Installation details

-The above xpm install command will do the following:
+The above xpm install command will perform the following:

-• identify the platform specific archive for the latest available version of OpenOCD, download it into a cache and unpack it into a versioned folder in the user global xPacks store (if not already there); check the output of the xpm install command for the actual folder used on your platform;
+• identify the platform-specific archive for the desired version of @xpack-dev-tools/openocd, download it into a cache and unpack it into a versioned folder within the user's global xPacks store (if not already present); check the output of the xpm install command for the actual folder used on your platform;

-• create a local symbolic link like xpacks/@xpack-dev-tools/openocd pointing to the versioned folder in the user global xPacks store
+• create a local symbolic link such as xpacks/@xpack-dev-tools/openocd pointing to the versioned folder in the user's global xPacks store

 • add links/forwarders into the local xpacks/.bin folder, referring to the binaries in xpacks/@xpack-dev-tools/openocd/.content/bin;